-B.3 Risk management system including the own risk solvency assessment
+B.3 Risk management system including the own risk and solvency assessment

-The Group Risk Management function is managed by the Group Chief Risk Officer who reports to the AIL CEO.
-Each of AIL's regulated insurance subsidiaries maintains a standalone risk function, separate from the Group Risk Management function.
+The Group Risk Management function is managed by the Group Chief Risk Officer.
+Each of AlL's regulated insurance subsidiaries maintains a standalone risk function, separate from the Group Risk Management function.
 The standalone risk functions are led by a Chief Risk Officer or Head of Risk, and are responsible for the co-ordination of the identification, management, monitoring and reporting of risks to the local entity boards.